vishaldrdo22-ai/unet-opensatellitedata/README.md

 # unet-opensatellitedata
-This is my first github using unet deep learning using open satellite dataset
+This is my first github using unet deep learning using open satellite dataset.
+Author - Vishal Gupta